 Recommended Solution: Remind participants that their names are not on the survey, and their answers will be kept private.
 Explain that the question asks about feeling attracted to one's own sex, to the opposite sex, or both.
-Have participants mark the answer that most closely matches their sexual orientation-how they feel right now or how they most of the time.
-If they are not sure, they should select the "Other" response or "Prefer not to say."
+Have participants mark the answer that most closely matches their sexual orientation-how they feel right now or how they feel most of the time.
+If they are not sure, they should select the "Something else?
+Please Specify" or Refused responses.